Intel Shell

 The Intel Shell was an unfinished Intel building located in Austin, Texas.
 It was imploded on February 25, 2007, and the Austin United States Courthouse now stands in its place.

 History

 The city of Austin had given Intel a $15 million incentive package for the construction of the building, intended to be a ten story chip-design center, built for $124 million.
-According to the The Austin Chronicle, "Winning the new Intel project symbolized all that was robust about Austin's economy and the revitalization of Downtown, in those high tech glory days."
+According to The Austin Chronicle, "Winning the new Intel project symbolized all that was robust about Austin's economy and the revitalization of Downtown, in those high tech glory days."

 Because of a slowing economy, construction stopped in March 2001, and the building was abandoned from March 2001 to 2004, becoming something of a symbol of the early 2000s recession.
 The abandoned building was a four story structure of steel and concrete decks.
 In 2004, the General Services Administration bought the site for the construction of a new courthouse.

 The building was imploded on a Sunday morning in 2007.
 Hundreds of spectators cheered the demolition.
-Mayor Will Wynn had made attempts to preserve the building.
+Mayor Will Wynn had made attempts to preserve the building to be a mixed use condominium.